Together-Java/ModernJava/src/recursion/comparison_to_delegation.md

 A related technique to recursion is "delegation."

-This is when you have one method call a different airity version of itself.
+This is when you have one method call a different arity version of itself.

 ```java